Actindo-AG/Documentation/PIM/Integration/02_ManageAttributeSets.md

   > [Info] In order to facilitate the assignment of sets in the further process, it is recommended to add the prefix **pimset_** to all attribute sets created in the *PIM* module.

-4. For the next steps to create an attribute set, follow the appropriate sub-procedure:
+4. For the next steps to create an attribute set, follow the appropriate procedure:
     - [Create an attribute set without attribute inheritance](#create-an-attribute-set-without-attribute-inheritance)
     - [Create an attribute set with attribute inheritance](#create-an-attribute-set-with-attribute-inheritance)
     - [Create an attribute set with attribute copying](#create-an-attribute-set-with-attribute-copying)